kevindo000/ChickenNuggets-TeamAssign/README.md

 3. Wrote the UIController.cs to programatically control the UI
 4. Brought the active object to ImageTarget on ARCam
 5. Helped with the ShopManager.cs
-## Phuc Vo
+## Henry Hite
-1. Help in anchoring UI elements
+1. Presented video of our working shop.